 M For employees under the age of 21 years old.

-X For employees under 16 years old who have therefore not been given an NI number.
+X For employees under 16 years old who do not have an NI number.

 There are also savings for employers engaging team members who work in freeports.